UK Finance Minister Rachel Reeves to Unveil Higher Taxes and Increased Investment in Debut Budget

 However, there are concerns that increased borrowing could put pressure on interest rates.
 After reports of the planned rule changes, British government bond prices fell, reflecting market concerns about future borrowing and how it could affect Bank of England (BoE) interest rate decisions.

-Political and Market Reactions
+Political and market reactions

 The budget is not only an economic test for Reeves but also a major political milestone for Labour.
 The Conservative opposition is already positioning the budget as a return to traditional “tax-and-spend” policies, warning that higher taxes could stifle business investment and economic growth.